-The folks at Gregory Packs are pros at designing high-quality bags that can handle the rigors of the backcountry.
-They don’t just specialize in large capacity serious backpacks made for week long adventures however.
+The folks at Gregory Packs are pros at designing high-quality bags that can handle the rigors of the backcountry in their backpacks for travel.
+They don’t just specialize in large capacity serious backpacks made for week-long adventures, however, but in other accessories for camping gear or daily use.

-Gregory has some wonderful smaller capacity backpacks that are ideal for casual use, day hikes and overnighters.
-These smaller backpacks are equally tough and just as well built.
+Gregory has some wonderful smaller capacity backpacks that are ideal for casual use, day hikes, and overnight trips.
+These smaller backpacks are equally tough and just as well built for you to carrying your camping gear.

 One particularly impressive smaller model is the Z 40.
 It is an all-around perfect backpack for everyday use and hiking.
-The bag looks great and has enough features to make more experienced outdoor enthusiasts happy without being excessively outfitted for those who only want a basic pack.
+The bag looks great and has enough features to make more experienced outdoor enthusiasts happy without being excessively outfitted for those who only want a basic pack, which makes it a great option.

 If you’re in the market for a new bag for travel, hiking or overnighters, check this out.